funvill/funvill.github.io/_posts/2018-04-11-techdemo-stained-glass-windows-project.md

 ---
-published: true
-layout: post
+layout: single
 title: Tech Demo - Stained glass windows project
 date: '2018-04-11 00:01'
-author: funvill
+categories: blog
 ---

-This post is part of a series on the [stained glass windows project](https://blog.abluestar.com/projects/2018-stained-glass-window).
+This post is part of a series on the [stained glass windows project](/projects/2018-stained-glass-window).

 When starting a new project, I tend to create a series of tech demos of all the different techniques that I am planning on using in the project.
 This helps me find out what works and what doesn't.